mdn/content/files/en-us/web/css/cascade/index.md

 ### Inline styles

-Only relevant to author styles are inline styles, declared with the `style` attribute.
+Inline styles are styles declared within the `style` attribute.
+They are considered to be part of the author styles.
 Normal inline styles take precedence over any other normal author styles, no matter the specificity of the selector.
 If `line-height: 2;` were declared in a `:root body p` selector block in any of the five imported stylesheets, the line height would still be `1.6`.

 Normal inline styles take precedence over any other normal author styles unless the property is being altered by a CSS animation.

 All important inline styles take precedence over all author styles, important and not, inline and not, layered and not.
 Important styles also take precedence over animated properties, but not transitioning properties.
 Three things can override an important inline style: 1) an important user style, 2) an important user agent style, or 3) a property value being transitioned.

+### Presentational attributes

+Presentational attributes are other attributes in the source document that can affect styling.
+For example, `align` in HTML or `fill` in SVG.
+They are considered to be part of the author styles.
+Presentational attributes have the least precedence.
+Layered, unlayered, and inline styles all take precedence over presentational attributes.

+Presentational attributes cannot be declared `!important`.

 ### Importance and layers